 Ray Benoit Jr. and his family operate Eagle 88 Enterprises in some of the most extreme weather conditions in the Northwest Territories in Canada, where winter temperatures can reach 40 degrees below zero Fahrenheit.
 The family operates several Bobcat compact loaders and attachments to complete land-clearing tasks, such as road construction for the new Mackenzie Valley pipeline.
 Benoit says in his entry that he can drive all day without seeing any other people.
 There’s no cellular phone service, no radio and a wide assortment of weather conditions.
 The family’s motto — “No Time for Down Time” — shows just how much they depend on reliable Bobcat compact machines and attachments for continued success.

 Ten third-place prize winners will receive an authentic Bobcat jacket.
-The ten third-place
+The ten third-place winners are:

 · Robert Ott; C&C Excavating LLC; La Crescent, Minn.